DonaldOgbe/Facebook-Mini-Clone-CRUD-App/src/main/java/org/deodev/docs/notes.md

 - Added new feature and created endpoint for creating a like for post and comment
 - Added new feature and created endpoint for deleting a like by id
 - Updated the get post by id endpoint by add a comments field, to add the list of comments of the post

+# 18 - 05 - 2025
+- Update the get post by id endpoint to respond with a custom dto instead of the post object, the dto contains the post, the first comment of the post and the number of comments
 -